 on the back.
 It was a very flowery time in all sorts of ways.
 Me and Chris (Chris White bassist and co-songwriter) shared a flat with a guy called Terry Quirk who was a very talented artist and he came up with this beautiful, florid cover that we adored.
 We didn't notice that the word odyssey was spelt wrongly, to our eternal embarrassment.
 For years I used to say, 'Oh that was intentional.
 It was a play on the word ode.'
 But I'm afraid it wasn't."

 The theme of "Seasons" was a concept on the album Odessey And Oracle.
-Albums were very popular in 1967, so artists could put songs together that meant something when played in a certain order.
+Albums were very popular in the late '60s, so artists could put songs together that meant something when played in a certain order.

 Rod Argent's organ sections take up about 90 seconds of this song's 3:22 running time.
 Most songs of the era that devoted so much of their time to organ riffs were much longer compositions like "In-A-Gadda-Da-Vida